Debasmita123-sahoo/Debasmita123-sahoo/README.md

 - 👋 Hi, I’m @Debasmita123-sahoo
 - 👀 I’m interested in Data Analyst role.
-- 🌱 I’m currently learning SQL
+- 🌱 I’m currently learning EDA and Data Visualisation
 - 📫 You can reach me on sahoodebasmita76@gmail.com
 - 📞 7787820226